wgroeneveld/brainbaking/content/post/creative-cognitive-processes.md

 ### To Conclude...

 People are not born creative.
 It takes a lot of hard work, on both the knowledge (expertise in area/domain, creativity skills) and personal skills (self-motivation, brilliance, personality) sides.
+But this does prove that _creativity_, however it is defined, is **learnable** (and thus, also teachable, hopefully).
+However, it is only relevant to teach/learn creativity within the context of the domain: _creativity is domain-specific_[^baer].
+This is true for each part of the Componential model:

+1. **Expertise** is domain-specific by nature.
+Knowledge about bread baking and fermentation does not really help me solve problems in source code, and knowledge about design patterns does not help me bake a better bread.
+Baer even postulated that the question should not be _"are you creative?"_ but rather _"are you an expert?"_[^baer]
+2. **Motivation** is domain-specific.
+My enthousiasm for weeding the garden and planting and harvesting onions does not really help me when my motivation for fixing a bug in software is low.
+Motivation is not transferrable.
+3. **Creative Thinking Skills** are domain-specific.
+Even if _perspective-taking_ or _imagery_ could be applied to all kinds of problems, some domains prefer some creative skills more than others.
+You also cannot learn 'analogical thinking' without giving domain-specific examples.
+When applying _perspective-taking_ in bread baking, I might compare rye and wheat bread recipes, or try to combine those.
+The actions I take are entirely different than when looking at code in another way.

+Yes, everything can be abstracted and generalised - but not without paying a price.
+And yes, polymaths can be _experts_ (or creative?
+Is this suddenly the same thing?) in multiple domains, but that does not mean they are reusing the same motivation/expertise/skill.

-Our intention is to enhance higher education with the teaching of concrete creativity skills while using programming to tackle a problem.
+Our ultimate intention is to enhance higher education with the teaching of concrete creativity skills while using programming to tackle a problem.
 For that the identification of these cognitive processes need to be fleshed out.
 It also begs the question: how can we evaluate these?
 I'll have to let this idea mature for a while...

 [^ama]: Amabile, Teresa M. "Componential theory of creativity."
 Harvard Business School 12.96 (2012): 1-10.

 [^mill]: Miller, Angie L. "A self-report measure of cognitive processes associated with creativity."
 Creativity Research Journal 26.2 (2014): 203-218.

+[^baer]: Baer, John.
+"Is creativity domain speciﬁc."
+The Cambridge handbook of creativity 321 (2010).